RhythrosaLabs/rhythrosa-gpts/README.md

-# rhythrosa-gpts A collection of links to our public GPTs
+A collection of links to our public GPTs

 ## Project Navigator: An autonomous expert in complex projects.
 [Project Navigator](https://chat.openai.com/g/g-rxXpOzQvb-project-navigator)